 Using the Social Security Disability Calculator to Estimate Benefits

 SSI and SSDI payments change every year to accommodate economic fluctuations.
 This is referred to as a “cost-of-living adjustment” (COLA).
-Aside from the actual payments, other numbers and thresholds change from year to year according to the COLA, and these numbers are also involved in the process of qualifying for benefits and determining how much your benefits will be.
+Aside from the actual payments, other numbers and thresholds change from year to year according to the COLA.
+These numbers are also taken into account in the process of qualifying for benefits and determining how much your benefits will be.

 If you are planning to apply for disability benefits, some of the most important factors you need to understand are the average and maximum benefits.
-The average payout is also known as the “standard” payment, and both the average payout payouts are different for SSI and SSDI.
-The following are the average and max disability benefits for 2018 and 2019 applicants:
+The average payout is also known as the “standard” payment, and both average payouts are different for SSI and SSDI.
+The following are the average and max disability benefits for 2021 and 2022 applicants:

-To qualify for disability benefits in the first place, you must meet the standards for “substantial gainful activity” (SGA).
-To show you are disabled, you must not be able to meet certain income levels.
-If you earn more than that income level, you are engaging in SGA and therefore do not meet the SSA’s strict definition of being disabled.
+To qualify for disability benefits in the first place, you must not be engaging in “substantial gainful activity” (SGA).
+If you earn more than the prescribed income limit, you are engaging in SGA and therefore do not meet the SSA’s strict definition of being disabled.
 Remember, the SSA considers only claimants with severe disabilities eligible for benefits, so making less than this income limit is one of the first factors in determining your eligibility.

 The following are the most recent income limits for disability applicants:

 Once you start receiving disability, you may not be able to make enough income to support yourself, but the SSA may allow you to work on the side.
 However, any month where you make over a certain amount will count as a “trial work period” (TWP).
-You are allowed to take up to 9 months towards a TWP.
-These months do not have to be consecutive, but they must be within any 60-month period.
-Once you use up your 9 months, you may jeopardize your benefits by continuing to work.
+You are permitted to use up to 9 months towards a TWP.
+These months do not have to be consecutive so long as they are within any 60-month period.
+Once you use up your nine months, you may jeopardize your benefits by continuing to work.